weizhang9/ayu/readme.md

 This is a command line tool version of random password generator.
-I used this project to learn Rust so there are a lot improvements can be done, until then I will keep it in this repo instead of publishing for public usage.
-Please feel free to clone it to build a binary locally to run in your command line if you think this would be useful.

 ## How to use
-1. clone this repo
-2. in the root of this repo, run `cargo build --release`
-3. now you will see a `target` directory generated
-4. under `./target/release` you can see the binary `ayu` which is this tool
+1. go to {{releases}} section of the repo and download the desired binary
-5. put the binary at your desired location and add the `path/to/ayu` to your $PATH in .bahrc (sorry it only supports MacOS at the moment)
+5. put the binary at your desired location and add the `path/to/ayu` to your $PATH in .bashrc
 6. run `ayu --help` in your command line to see options of the tool

 ### Basic usage